Dattel/homeassistant-influxdb2/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

+The main-work and idea for [nginx-custombasepath] came from [alv000h] and [memetb].
+A big thank you to both!!! \
-Special Thanks to [@smoki3](https://github.com/Dattel/homeassistant-influxdb2/issues/5) for "forcing" me to spend my time on making INGRESS work :-D
+[@smoki3](https://github.com/Dattel/homeassistant-influxdb2/issues/5) was the final guy, who was "forcing" me to spend time on making INGRESS finally work :-D

 ## License